Learning to Optimize for Reinforcement Learning: Experiment

 \section{Experiment}

-In this section, we first design experiments to verify that Optim4RL can learn to optimize for RL from scratch.
-Then we investigate the generalization ability of Optim4RL in different RL tasks.
-Based on the investigation, we show how to train a general-purpose learned optimizer for RL.
+In this section, we first verify that Optim4RL can learn to optimize for RL from scratch.
+Then, we show how to train a general-purpose learned optimizer for RL.
+More experimental results are included in~\cref{app:robust}.

-Following~\citet{oh2020discovering}, we design six gridworlds: \sdl, \bss, \bsl, \bds, \sds, and \bdl.
-These gridworlds are designed with various properties, different in horizons, reward functions, and state-action spaces.
-More details are described in the appendix.
-Besides gridworlds, we also test our method in several Brax tasks~\citep{brax2021github}.
+Following~\citet{oh2020discovering}, we design several gridworlds with various properties, such as different horizons, reward functions, or state-action spaces.
+More details are described in~\cref{app:gridworld}.
+Besides gridworlds, we also test our method in Catch~\citep{osband2020behaviour} and Brax tasks~\citep{brax2021github}.
 We mainly consider two RL algorithms --- A2C~\citep{mnih2016asynchronous} and PPO~\citep{schulman2017proximal}.
 For all experiments, we train A2C in gridworlds and train PPO in Brax tasks.
-In Optim4RL, we use two GRUs~\citep{cho2014properties} with hidden size $8$; both multi-layer perceptrons (MLPs) have two hidden layers with size $16$.
-To meta-learn optimizers, we set $M=4$ in all experiments; that is, for every outer update, we do $4$ inner updates.
+For Optim4RL, due to resource constraints, we choose a small network with two GRUs~\citep{cho2014properties} of hidden size $8$; both multi-layer perceptrons (MLPs) have two hidden layers of size $16$.
 We use Adam to optimize learned optimizers.
-For A2C, the inner loss is the standard A2C loss, while the outer loss is the actor loss in A2C loss.
-For PPO, both the inner loss and outer loss are the standard PPO loss.
-More implementation details are included in the appendix.
+More implementation details are included in~\cref{app:detail}.